MANUTD-GGMU/MANUTD/README.md

 🔭 What’s Next?

-Trying to merge my interests: maybe code a simple app to track Bruno’s assists and anime band release dates.
+Trying to merge my interests: maybe code a simple app to track ManUnited Match and anime band release dates.
 Baby steps, but hey — even Bruno started somewhere.

 Let’s connect if you love United, Xiaomi tech, or band anime! ⚽📱🎶